pygfx/pygfx/README.md

 ## About pygfx

-Pygfx is a graphics library that uses WGPU (the successor of OpenGL) to provide GPU acceleration to rendering workloads.
-It mimics the ThreeJS API and is geared towards scientific and medical visualization.
-At the same time, is mature enough to serve as a general-purpose rendering engine.
-(Yes, you _can_ write a game with it.)
-Thanks to it's low level of abstraction it is flexible and can be adapted to various use-cases.
+Pygfx is a graphics library that uses WGPU (the successor of OpenGL) to provide GPU acceleration to rendering workloads that takes inspiration from the ThreeJS API.
+It is mature enough to serve as a general-purpose rendering engine (Yes, you _can_ write a game with it.) while being geared towards scientific and medical visualization.
+Thanks to its low level of abstraction it is flexible and can be adapted to various use-cases.
 In other words, pygfx emphasizes on hackability and correctness while maintaining the level of performance you would expect from a GPU accelerated library.

 @almarklein: ? citation ?